30 Oct The anti-social side of grief…

 I didn’t realise there would be times when it would be easier to withdraw – because living without Ben is too hard.

-I didn’t know how much grief can affect our resilience, distort relationships and change how we think.
+I didn’t know how much grief can affect resilience, distort relationships and change how we think.

 And I definitely had no idea how vulnerable, awkward and over sensitive I would become or how often I’d have to try and quieten irrational thoughts!